-The Merino and Stevens clans have, according to the AP article, run numerous fortune-telling businesses in Southern California for decades.
-They are among the estimated 200,000 California Gypsies, or Romani, who are said to “dominate” the fortune-telling and psychic businesses in the state.
+The Merino and Stevens clans have, according to the AP article, operated numerous fortune-telling businesses in Southern California for decades.
+They are among the estimated 200,000 California Gypsies, now more commonly called Romani, who are said to “dominate” the fortune-telling and psychic businesses in the state.
 There is fierce competition among the rival clans, apparently mediated by “a secret council of elders” and a custom of making alliances between families by marriage.

 Members of the Stevens clan claim that the Marinos are making up the allegations in an effort to take over the psychic business in Newport Beach.
 “They beat themselves up,” said one, “and then they testify that we hired people to come to their house and beat them up.”
 This statement was made by “White Bob” Stevens, who apparently uses that name to distinguish himself from his cousin “Black Bob” Stevens.
 (Why he did not just use his first name, “Steve,” was not explained.)
 White Bob Stevens objected to the way the Merinos had characterized him and his family, as if he were a character on “The Sopranos.”
 “I’m a businessman,” he said.
 “That’s all I am.”